zeisys/factaudit.org_cms/docs/_posts/2024-10-03-Temporary-Protected-Status-law-for-Haiti-has-been-there-since-1990.markdown

 layout: post
 title:  "Temporary Protected Status law for Haiti has been there since 1990"
 date:   2024-10-03 16:27:35 -0400
+description: "'Temporary Protected Status law for Haiti has been there since 1990' - Tim Walz.
+Here we have a fact audit of his statement"
 categories: Politics
 ---